ChrisCinelli/Meteor-CollectionFS/README.md

 _Instead store the _id's of your file objects and then fetch the FS.File-Objects from your CollectionFS - Collection._

 Often your files are part of another entity.
 You can store a reference to the file directly in the entity.
-You need to add `cfs:ejson-file` to your packages with `meteor add cfs:ejson-file`.
+You need to add `chriscinelli:ejson-file` to your packages with `meteor add chriscinelli:ejson-file`.
 Then you can do for example:

 ```js